The-Dead-Programmers-Society/bugzap-Dgeoe/README.md

 ==========================================
 -went well
 -showed off all elements of code and instrument
--happy with my code and how i performed in front of the class
+-happy with my code and how I performed in front of the class